garora/TDD-Katas/README.md

 #### Steps :

-	Lets divide into following stesp:
+	Lets divide into following steps:
 	- Prints numbers from 1 to 100
 	- Print "Even" instead of number, if the number is even, means divisible by 2
 	- Print "Odd" instead of number, if the number is odd, means not divisible by 2 but not divisible by itself too